 Explore the concept of the mean and how variation in data can be described relative to the mean.
 Concepts include fair and unfair allocations, and how to measure variation about the mean.
 Go to this unit.

 Video 6.
 Designing Experiments

 Examine how to collect and compare data from observational and experimental studies, and learn how to set up your own experimental studies.
 Go to this unit.

 Video 7.
 Bivariate Data and Analysis

 Analyze bivariate data and understand the concepts of association and co-variation between two quantitative variables.
 Explore scatter plots, the least squares line, and modeling linear relationships.
 Go to this unit.

 Investigate some basic concepts of probability and the relationship between statistics and probability.
 Learn about random events, games of chance, mathematical and experimental probability, tree diagrams, and the binomial probability model.
 Go to this unit.

 Learn how to select a random sample and use it to estimate characteristics of an entire population.
 Learn how to describe variation in estimates, and the effect of sample size on an estimate's accuracy.
 Go to this unit.

 Explore how the concepts developed in this course can be applied through a case study of a K-2 teacher, Ellen Sabanosh, a former course participant who has adapted her new knowledge to her classroom.
 Go to this unit.

-Explore how the concepts developed in this course can be applied through case studies of a grade 3-5 teacher, Suzanne L'Esperance, and a grade 6-8 teacher, Paul Snowden, both former courses participant who have adapted their new knowledge to their classrooms.
+Explore how the concepts developed in this course can be applied through case studies of a grade 3-5 teacher, Suzanne L'Esperance and grade 6-8 teacher, Paul Snowden, both former course participants who have adapted their new knowledge to their classrooms.
 Go to this unit.